An old woman lived in a terraced house. She was a vegan and she loved all kinds of animals. She believed that it was a bad thing to kill an animal.

 And she was right.
 The little mouse came again.
 And the woman gave her some bread crumbs to eat.
 The mouse was happy.
 The woman was happy.
 They were really good friends now.

 A few days later, the woman was waiting for her friend.
 She had the biscuits ready for it.
 She also prepared a little bit of ham and cheese.
 But this time, the mouse didn’t come alone.
 It came with some friends.
 Now there were eight or ten mice in the kitchen.
-The woman had to take more biscuits from the cupboard.
+The woman had to take out more biscuits from the cupboard.
 She had to take out more ham and cheese from the fridge.
 But she was happy.
 She had many friends now.

 The woman was happy.
-She baked for her friends.
+She baked cakes for her friends.
 She bought a lot of food for them and fed them every day.

-Soon the mice had little babies.
+After some time, the mice had little babies.
 Now there were hundreds of mice in the woman’s house.
 And they didn’t stay only in the kitchen.
 They were everywhere.

 But the woman didn’t mind.
 They were her mice.
 She took care of them.
 She thought: ‘These are my mice.
 I feed them, they like it here.
 They will not go to other houses.
-My neighbours will never know that the mice live here with me.’
+My neighbours will never know that these mice live here with me.’

-But she was wrong…
+But she was wrong